fluid-project/sojustrepairit.org/content/resources/resource-learningtools.md

 {{< heading-rule >}}

 <p class="resource-intro">Many successful projects enable learning in various contexts.
-What learning tools have we found useful in making learning environments more inclusive?</p>
+What tools have we found useful in making learning environments more inclusive?</p>

 ### [TIGed Learning Platform](https://www.tigweb.org/tiged/about.html)